SnapDrop/snapdrop/faq.md

 ### Snapdrop is awesome!
 How can I support it?
 * [Buy me a cup of coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FDAHZJH3228D6)
+* Help me to scale the server!
+My server is going crazy in the last hour.
+If you know how to scale nodejs apps (maybe heroku expert?) please write me at robin@capira.de !
 * Fix bugs and do a Pull Request.
 This is my first open source project, so I am not very used to the common workflow, but we'll figure it out!